 The optional folding transom creates a secure stern area or a teak-topped swim platform with telescopic swim ladder.
 Liferaft storage is also integrated into the cockpit sole while there is ample additional storage easily accessible in the cockpit lockers.
 Adjustable foot-chocks ensure the helmsman may enjoy a perfect steering position, with a sense of security as well as a clear view forward during manoeuvres and close sailing situations.

 The Xp models were conceived as true dual-purpose yachts.
-The guiding principle is that the Xp 44 should be highly competitive when sailed with a full crew and also easily handled by a couple or family.
-It should be optimised for racing under major handicap rating systems, but equally suited to a relaxed weekend cruise or a longer blue-water passage.
+The guiding principle is, that the Xp 44 should be highly competitive when sailed with a full crew, but also easily handled by a couple or a family.
+The boat should be optimised for racing under major handicap rating systems, but equally suited to a relaxed weekend cruise or a longer blue-water passage.

-Key to this adaptability is the multi-functional bowsprit, which offers four variations.
-The standard fixture is a GRP cowl with integrated anchor fitting.
+The key to this adaptability, is the multi-functional bowsprit, which offers four variations.
+The standard fixture is a GRP cowl, with integrated anchor fitting.
 This allows for asymmetric ‘Code’ sails and similar to be flown from a fixed tack point, whilst ensuring the steel anchor roller with electric windlass are easily accessible.

 A fourth option of a plain GRP cowl is offered, particularly for boats which may race under ORC.
 In addition to all of the above, a symmetric spinnaker pole can be carried for further flexibility.

 Optional carbon Bowsprit without anchor

 Optional GRP cowl for ORC racing

 Optional white painted carbon bowsprit with integrated anchor fitting